aufau/SaberMod/README.rst

   *ready* command before a match can start.
 Old *g_warmupTime* Cvar is no longer used.
 Setting this cvar to 0 disables warmup alltogether.

+g_vampiricDamage <ratio>
+  Players become vampires and they drain health when damaging enemy. *ratio* value determines how much health is drained for 1 point of damage.
+It may be set to a negative value.

 g_voteCooldown <seconds>
   How long a player has to wait before he can call another vote.